VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 If `-remoteWrite.shardByURL` command-line flag is set, then all the metric labels are used for even sharding among remote storage systems specified in `-remoteWrite.url`.
 Sometimes it may be needed to use only a particular set of labels for sharding.
 For example, it may be needed to route all the metrics with the same `instance` label to the same `-remoteWrite.url`.
-In this case you can specify comma-separated list of these labels in the `-remoteWrite.shardByURLLabels` command-line flag.
-For example, `-remoteWrite.shardByURLLabels=instance,__name__` would shard metrics with the same name and `instance` label to the same `-remoteWrite.url`.
+In this case you can specify comma-separated list of these labels in the `-remoteWrite.shardByURL.labels` command-line flag.
+For example, `-remoteWrite.shardByURL.labels=instance,__name__` would shard metrics with the same name and `instance` label to the same `-remoteWrite.url`.

 See also [how to scrape big number of targets](#scraping-big-number-of-targets).